fabiana001/paysim_analysis/README.md

 ![n of daily frauds](doc/imgs/frauds_distribution.png)

 However, if we compare the average number of normal and fraud transactions per step, we can see a different data distribution.
-In particular, normal transactions are not equally distributed, but there are more concentrate on the first fifteen days.
+In particular, normal transactions are not equally distributed, but they are more concentrated on the first fifteen days.

 ![step_dist](doc/imgs/step_ditribution_30.png)

-About 32% of transactions has both fields `oldbalanceOrg` and `newbalanceOrig` equal to zero.
+About 32% of transactions have both fields `oldbalanceOrg` and `newbalanceOrig` equal to zero.
 Maybe those transactions are not accepted by the system or negative balances are set to 0.
 The same phenomenon is present in  the fields `oldbalanceDest` and `newbalanceDest`.

-Moreover, if we analyze the fields  `oldbalanceDest` and `newbalanceDest` of clients (merchants) having multiple incoming transaction,it is possible to note that doesn't exist a correlation between these attributes.
+Moreover, if we analyze the fields  `oldbalanceDest` and `newbalanceDest` of clients (merchants) having multiple incoming transactions, it is possible to note that there doesn't exist a correlation between these attributes.
-If we consider for example all incoming and outgoing transactions for client *C716083600* at step *1*, the value of `oldbalanceDest` change for each transaction.
+If we consider for example all incoming and outgoing transactions for client *C716083600* at step *1*, the value of `oldbalanceDest` changes for each transaction.
 The same is not for the `newbalanceDest`, that is always the same except for the last row.

 ![C716083600](doc/imgs/C716083600.png)